nikola-spasojevic/Job_Title_Recommender/README.md

 	[(0.006204173716864072, 'java'), (0.00018800526414739614, 'javascript'), (0.00018800526414739614, 'javaee')]

-We could expand this Relative Freuqeuncy Trie Scoring System to Bigrams and Trigrams, but as mentioned earlier, this kind of model does not account for context of previous words/inputs, but rather just how often this sequence appeared in our text.
+We could expand this Relative Frequency Trie Scoring System to Bigrams and Trigrams, but as mentioned earlier, this kind of model does not account for context of previous words/inputs, but rather just how often this sequence appeared in our text.

-# Keyword suggestion functionality is based of tri/bigram statistical language model using Maximum Likelihood Estimatation
+# Keyword suggestion functionality is based of tri/bigram statistical language model using Maximum Likelihood Estimation
 We want to account for previous occurences of word sequences.
 Based upon Maximum Likelihood, a sequence of words (context) has a set of 'next word' results.
-This is used to predict the next possible words based on training data
+This is used to predict the next possible words based on training data.
 This being MLE, the model returns a single word's relative frequency to the context (either 2 or 1 word prior to it) as its score.

 Example